myselfHimanshu/Baseball-Pitches/README.md

 # Baseball-Pitches
-Pitch location charts for a baseball game.
+Pitch location charts for a baseball game using R, dplyr, and ggplot.